barrejant/Tablet_CNN_Analysis_2022/README.md

 - Each step (except for Step 0) depends on results of previous step.
 - Each step automatically generates necessary directories to store results.
 The parts of names of such directories are necessary to specify via argument parameters by yourself.
-- All images used in this study have the extension jpg.
+- All images used in this study have the extension `.jpg`.

 ## Steps